AmitPatel-analyst/PortfolioProjects/Analyze Incredible 120 Years of Olympic Games/README.md

       order by 1;
 ```
 ![image](https://user-images.githubusercontent.com/120770473/220059898-a315859a-269d-4315-8f97-709f1863b373.png)
-### Ques-4 Which nation has participated in all of the olympic games?
+### Ques-4 Which country has participated in all of the olympic games?
 : For this query , I used a CTE to create multiple temporary result sets like 1st find a Total Olymics games held till last date .
 2nd find the all Countries who participated olympics game and last use a JOIN to display only those countries name who have played all Olympics games till last date  by matching the values of total_olympics_games column of Total Games Table and total_participated_games column of countries_participated.
  ```sql
 with tot_games as